-The personnel available for financial aid questions and information, consumer information and institutional policies Brenda Gifford, Financial Aid Coordinator/Administrative Assistance.
+The personnel available for financial aid questions and information, consumer information is Michelle Baron Financial Aid Officer or Tatyana Mighty Financial Aid Coordinator for Administrative and Institutional policies is Deborah Luna

-One or more are available Mondays through appointment 8:30 a.m. to 11:00 a.m. and Tuesday through Friday 8:30 a.m. to 5:00 p.m.
+One or more are available Mondays through appointment 8:30 A.M. to 3:00 P.M. using the QR code.
 The address of the administrative office is 44636 N. 10th Street West, Lancaster, CA 93534.
 The direct phone number is 661-948-7204 and the main school number is 661-948-1672.